0north-eth/zero-north-vault/README.md

 It confirms the artifact's logic fingerprint, timestamp, and seed integrity.

 This reminds me of those spy tools from when I was a kid, kind of.

-**This is the working artifact.
-Tell that VC to go decrypt this: b4e44884ab88c27e7cf8db3b86bae7ba.9fa1...
-(They won’t.
-You will.
-That’s the point.)
-Say what you need bro, get it out.
-Delete it after.
-Spin up another vault.**

 ---